Electrode-iOS/ELWebService/README.md

 # ELWebService [![Build Status](https://travis-ci.org/Electrode-iOS/ELWebService.svg?branch=master)](https://travis-ci.org/Electrode-iOS/ELWebService) [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-ELWebService simplifies interaction with HTTP web services by providing a concise API for encoding `NSURLRequest` objects and processing the resulting `NSURLResponse` object.
+ELWebService (previously named Swallow) simplifies interaction with HTTP web services by providing a concise API for encoding `NSURLRequest` objects and processing the resulting `NSURLResponse` object.
 Designed as a lightweight utility for communicating with web services, ELWebService is not intended to be a fully-featured networking library.
 By default ELWebService uses the shared `NSURLSession` instance to create data tasks but can be configured to work with any `NSURLSession` instance using a [protocol](#sessiondatataskdatasource).

-See the [Programming Guide](/docs/Programming-Guide.md) for more information.
+See the [ELWebService Programming Guide](/docs/Programming-Guide.md) for more information.

 ## Requirements

-ELWebService requires Swift 2 and Xcode 7.
-For Xcode 6 and Swift 1.2 compatability use the latest [v0.0.x](https://github.com/Electrode-iOS/ELWebService/releases/tag/v0.0.3) release.
+ELWebService requires Swift 2.1 and Xcode 7.2.

 ## Installation